Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on

 The existence of martingale weak solution for an incompressible non-Newtonian fluid equations (stochastic power law fluids) driven by a Brownian motion is proved in \cite{DBr}.
+Recently, the authors in \cite{AKMTM10} established the existence and uniqueness of weak solution for the generalized stochastic Navier-Stokes-Voigt equations.
 The existence and uniqueness of weak solutions for stochastic power law fluids is obtained in \cite{YTNY}.
 The existence and uniqueness of strong solutions to coercive and locally monotone stochastic partial differential equations (SPDEs) like stochastic equations of non-Newtonian fluids driven by L\'evy noise is proved in \cite{ZBWL}.
 The local and global existence and uniqueness of solutions for general nonlinear evolution equations with coefficients satisfying some local monotonicity and generalized coercivity conditions is established in \cite{WLMR}.
 The existence of random dynamical systems and random attractors for a large class of locally monotone SPDEs perturbed by additive L\'evy noise, which includes stochastic power law fluids, is obtained in \cite{BGWL}.
 The existence of global pathwise strong solutions for the two dimensional stochastic non-Newtonian incompressible fluid equations is showed in \cite{MHPN}.
 The existence and uniqueness of pathwise strong solutions to convective Brinkman-Forchheimer equations perturbed by Gaussian and pure jump noise is obtained in \cite{MTM8,MTM10}, respectively.
+The well-posedness for a class of fully local monotone SPDEs perturbed by Gaussian noise has been established in \cite{MRSSTZ} and the extension to L\'evy noise is obtained in \cite{AKMTM4}.
 The existence and uniqueness of strong solutions to stochastic 3D tamed Navier-Stokes equations governed by Gaussian noise and L\'evy noise is proved in \cite{MRTZ,ZDRZ}, respectively.
+In the articles \cite{GVAZ,RKAKM}, the authors established the well-posedness and LDP for stochastic evolution equation ($p$-Laplace type equation) driven by a multiplicative Gaussian noise, respectively.
 The global existence of both martingale and pathwise strong solutions of stochastic equations with a monotone operator, of the Ladyzhenskaya-Smagorinsky type, governed by a general L\'evy noise is established in \cite{PNKT}.